 Sick leave

-Sick leave gives team members time to recover from illness or act as a caregiver to a sick family member.
+Sick leave gives team members time to recover from illness or to care for a sick family member.
 Sick leave requirements can vary by jurisdiction, so it’s helpful to check local laws to stay compliant.

 Holidays